canonical/hotsos/doc/source/contrib/language_ref/internals.rst

 Internals
 =========

+Scenarios and Events are written in YAML using a language described here and implemented using the `propertree <https://github.com/dosaboy/propertree>`_ library.

 Data Root
 ---------

-The data root is a path referring to the root of the filesystem under analysis.
+The *data root* is a path referring to the root of the filesystem under analysis.
-When analysing a host this is usually '/' (the default).
-When analysing a sosreport it will be the root of the unpacked sosreport.
+When analysing a host this defaults to '/' and when analysing a sosreport the data root will point to the root of the unpacked sosreport.

-Hotsos has runtime `configuration <https://github.com/canonical/hotsos/blob/main/hotsos/core/config.py>`_ that is global to all plugins and the *data_root* config must be set to this path from the start.
+Hotsos has runtime `configuration <https://github.com/canonical/hotsos/blob/main/hotsos/core/config.py>`_ that is global to all plugins and the `data_root` config must be set to this path from the start.
 It is crucial that all paths used in hotsos are relative to this path.